…Nakin, Planet 3, Venhae System

 “You know me.
 Failure is not an option.”

 Hurrying toward the shuttle hangar, Badge considered the stark truth of Chantral’s words.
 The Protectorate couldn’t afford to lose anyone else, which made Leck’s gamble so inconceivable.
-In the two hundred eighteen years since the settlers had left Prime, the simple act of surviving the harsh realities of space, then Nakin, had proven nearly insurmountable.
+In the two hundred eighteen years since the colonists had left Prime, the simple act of surviving the harsh realities of space, then Nakin, had proven nearly insurmountable.
 Even with strict protocols and individuals sacrificing personal gains for the good of the settlement, the genetic pool was approaching critical shortage.
 Each loss of life pushed him inexorably toward a future he had been trying to avoid.
 Not that he understood why, exactly, because there was nothing Badge believed in more than his duty to the Protectorate.